HydrogreenPollub/.github/profile/README.md

 ## Legacy software projects
 - [Master](https://github.com/HydrogreenPollub/master-controller-stm32) - STM32 MCU that governs all PCBs telling them what is the current situation of the vehicle
-- [Energy flow](https://github.com/HydrogreenPollub/energy-flow-stm32) - STM32 MCU taking care about energy flow from fuell cell and supercapacitor to motor controller
+- [Energy flow](https://github.com/HydrogreenPollub/energy-flow-stm32) - STM32 MCU taking care of energy flow from fuell cell and supercapacitor to motor controller
 - [Steering wheel](https://github.com/HydrogreenPollub/steering-wheel-stm32) - STM32 MCU taking input from buttons and swiches on steering wheel, as well as providing data to HMI panel
 - [Test vehicle](https://github.com/HydrogreenPollub/test-vehicle-esp32) - ESP32 MCU for a simple test vehicle control